56 Notable alumni of

 -

 Alysha Angelica Clark is an American-Israeli professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
+In college, she led the NCAA in scoring three years in a row.
 She was drafted in the second round of the 2010 WNBA draft by the San Antonio Silver Stars.
 In 2018, Clark won a championship with the Seattle Storm as they swept the Mystics in the 2018 WNBA Finals, and in 2020 won her second championship as the Storm swept the Las Vegas Aces.
-She was also League MVP in 2018 when her team CCC Polkowice (Basketball) of Poland in the Basket Liga Kobiet Basketball won that League's Championship.
+She won her third WNBA championship with the Las Vegas Aces in 2023.
+She was also the Most Valuable Player in the league in 2018 when her team CCC Polkowice of Poland in the Basket Liga Kobiet Basketball won that league's championship.
 In 2019, she won a Ligue Féminine de Basketball championship with her French team, Lyon Asvel.
-She is known for her swarming defense and clutch shooting.
+Clark is known for her swarming defense and clutch shooting.

 -